 Are Cleaning Robots Worth It?

-To me, all of these things are worth it, so over the years, I have bought several robots that promised to vacuum or mop my floors, or deal with my cats’ litter box.
+So, over the years, I have bought several robots that promised to vacuum or mop my floors or deal with my cats’ litter box.
 Most of them have been big disappointments.
 Huge.
 But that didn’t stop me from continuing my search — yes, I am that determined to offload this work!

 The floor cleaning robots that I now rely on are less expensive than other models I’ve tried in the past, but work even better.
 As for the cat litter robot?
-Well, it’s not a cheap one, but I now use a fraction of the litter we once did — and that stuff is pricey, too!
+Well, it’s not a cheap one, but I now use a fraction of the litter we once did.

 - Empty the dirt trap after use.

 - Wash the roller brush in the sink every few uses to keep it in top shape.